 Lastly, does your website content identify your expertise and competence?
 What questions might a person be asking?
 Answer those questions on your website utilizing well-organized navigation.
 Create content providing value to the client.
-In a like manner, third-party validation can build your credibility.
+In a like manner, third-party validation can help market credibility.
 Links to Super Lawyers, FindLaw, Avvo, and Martindale-Hubbell (etc.) signal your credibility to a potential client.
 Does anyone recommend you?
 Are there client reviews and testimonials on your website?
 Consider asking former clients for testimonials and utilize them with permission.
 Also, the importance of cultivating a strong online reputation cannot be over-estimated.
 Your online reputation is an additional form of 3rd party validation.
 Potential callers scour the Internet for reviews about you before they schedule an appointment.
 Sites like Avvo, Google +, and Yelp assist defense attorneys in building this auspicious reputation.
 Accordingly, develop office systems to regularly request positive client reviews.
 If (and when) you receive a negative review, address it immediately with a professional and thoughtful response.

 In summary, impatient online consumers increasing employ the Internet to pinpoint competent criminal defense lawyers.
-Although no marketing strategy is perfect, learn to use your online presence to compete in this fierce marketplace.
+Although no marketing strategy is perfect, learn to use your online presence to compete in this fierce marketplace and by marketing credibility.
 After your website does its job make sure you deliver what your website promised.
 Quickly return phone calls or emails generated from your site to schedule initial consultations.
 Get the client on your calendar within 24 hours, if possible.
 Assure that live people answer telephone calls during off-hours.
 Be available to the client when the client needs you!
 Since we’re in the service business, the sooner we begin providing service the sooner our credibility builds.
 Lastly, do not forget your website must be approved by the Advertising Review Committee of the State Bar pursuant to Part VII of the Texas Disciplinary Rules of Professional Conduct.
 Access the State Bar’s website for instructions on how to submit your site for review.

 (“Off the Back” featured in the “Voice For The Defense” December 2014)